catamphetamine/easy-react-form/README.md

 ### reducer

-This Redux reducer is plugged into the main Redux reducer under the name of `form`.
+The form Redux reducer is plugged into the main Redux reducer under the name of `form`.

 ## Field errors

-An `error` property can be set on a `<Field/>` if this field was the reasons form submission failed on the server side.
+An `error` property can be set on a `<Field/>` if this field was the reason form submission failed on the server side.

 This must not be a simple client-side validation error because for validation errors there already is `validate` property.
 Everything that can be validated up-front (i.e. before sending form data to the server) should be validated inside `validate` function.
 All other validity checks which can not be performed without submitting form data to the server are performed on the server side and if an error occurs then this error goes to the `error` property of the relevant `<Field/>`.